 Assistive Technology: Devices or equipment used to assist people with disabilities more effectively carry out activities of daily living.
 Can be adaptations for the physical environment or items the individual personally uses.

-BP (Behavior Plan): A plan designed to modify (challenging) behavior that interferes with a person's quality of life, through the use of clinically accepted techniques.
+BP (Behavior Plan): A plan designed to help change a (challenging) behavior that interferes with a person's quality of life through the use of clinically accepted techniques.

-Community Pathways: The DDA Medicaid Waiver; allows DDA to receive federal dollars to match state funds allocated for Medicaid-eligible services when provided in a community setting.
+Community Pathways: DDA's comprehensive Medicaid Waiver; allows DDA to receive federal dollars to match state funds allocated for an institutional level of Medicaid-eligible services when provided in a community setting.

 Competitive Employment: Paid work at minimum wages in accordance with DOL regulations or in a setting where the majority of employees are not disabled.